This is a Heroku buildpack for Swift apps that are powered by the Swift Package Manager.

 web: Run --env=production --port=$PORT

-.swift-version in the root of the project folder with the desired version number inside.
+.swift-version in the root of the project folder, or by setting a

 By default, the buildpack will use the